 Risk reversals measure the difference between implied volatility, or a gauge of price and demand, on similar puts and calls.
 Traders pay a premium for puts when they expect the euro to decline.

 “There has been talk about renewed appetite on behalf of Spain to take advantage of the next financial bailout package,” Michael Woolfolk, senior currency strategist in New York at Bank of New York Mellon Corp.
-(BK), said in a telephone interview.
+(BK:US), said in a telephone interview.

 The Dollar Index (DXY) dropped for a second day as housing starts jumped 15 percent to an 872,000 annual rate last month, the most since July 2008 and exceeding all forecasts in a Bloomberg survey of economists, Commerce Department figures showed today in Washington.
 The median estimate of 81 economists surveyed by Bloomberg called for 770,000.